 It turns out she may have just heard her own heartbeat instead of her child’s.
 Unless a person is trained to use dopplers, they may still miss warning signs while using the equipment.
 Trusting your gut is essential.

 4. Risk of Wave Overexposure

 According to the U.S. Food & Drug Administration, the effects of excessive tissue heating and cavitation caused by ultrasounds are not known (source).
-In fact, they recommend getting ultrasounds only when necessary and as supervised by a medical professional.
+In fact, they recommend getting ultrasounds only when medically necessary and as supervised by a healthcare professional.

 Many who use fetal dopplers use them for far too long, not knowing long-term tissue heating could potentially be dangerous.